Home - Wars, Battles & Revolutions - American Civil War

 Here is a list of eye witness accounts.

 People are concerned about the preservation of Civil War battlefields.
-There's a Battlefield Protection Program out there.
+There's a Battlefield Protection Program out there to address this concern.

 American Civil War Timeline